-- strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - quality of systems and processes; - changes in the business and regulatory environment; and - management's views on all of the above.
+- strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - the quality of systems and processes; - changes in the business and regulatory environment; and - management's views on all of the above.

-By considering these inputs, our audit is focused on the areas that matter and our feedback is more relevant to the PCC and the CC.
+By considering these inputs, our audit focuses on the areas that matter and our feedback is more likely to be relevant to the PCC and the CC.